 Cancer remains the leading cause of death from disease in children in the developed world, and most of the medicines we use to treat childhood cancer today were approved decades ago.
 While some progress has been made in improving survival rates for certain types of childhood cancer, there remains an unmet medical need, with many survivors experiencing severe long-term side effects.
-Developing innovative treatments for childhood cancers is challenging due to their rarity and regulatory concerns, resulting in significant delays in making new therapies available for children.
-The median time between the first adult trial and the first child trial is currently 6.5 years.
-As part of its CSR strategy, Sanofi is committed to addressing childhood cancer through a three-pillar approach:
+Developing innovative treatments for children with cancer is challenging due to the rarity of the disease coupled with its distinct biological characteristics and historic misconceptions regarding the ethics of conducting clinical trials in pediatric populations.
+Although perceptions have evolved over time and new legislation to either incentivize or require pediatric studies now exists in the US and Europe, pediatric oncology still lags behind adult oncology in therapeutic innovation and the median time between the first adult trial and the first child trial for a given compound is 6.5 years.